MathBuddy: A Multimodal System for Affective Math Tutoring: Motivation

-Our work's main contributions are as follows: \begin{enumerate} \item We present the first emotionally-aware LLM tutoring system, \textit{MathBuddy} that is grounded in education theory and adapts its response based on the student's affective state. \item We develop an automatic evaluation system to evaluate the framework thoroughly on a recent math tutor benchmark across eight different pedagogical dimensions based on the concepts introduced in \newcite{maurya2025unifying}. \item We have annotated $224$ student utterances with emotion labels and polarity.
-We will make this dataset available on acceptance. \end{enumerate}
+Our work's main contributions are as follows: \begin{enumerate} \item We present the first emotionally-aware LLM tutoring system, \emph{MathBuddy} that is grounded in education theory and adapts its response based on the student's affective state. \item We develop an automatic evaluation system to evaluate the framework thoroughly on a recent math tutor benchmark across eight different pedagogical dimensions based on the concepts introduced in \cite{maurya-etal-2025-unifying}. \item We have annotated $224$ student utterances with emotion labels and polarity to support the development of emotion recognition models from text. \end{enumerate}

-Our code, and a link to the system demo video are publicly available at: \url{https://github.com/CleoChu/MathBuddy}.
+Our code, annotated dataset and a link to the system demo video are publicly available at: \url{https://github.com/ITU-NLP/MathBuddy}.

-\section{\textit{MathBuddy}: Design \& Implementation}
+\section{\emph{MathBuddy}: Design \& Implementation}

-In real-life tutoring scenarios, tutors often adapt their pedagogical strategies to the student's present emotional state.
+In real-life tutoring scenarios, tutors often adapt their pedagogical strategies to the student's present emotional state \cite{lin2022good}.
 However, hardly any of the state-of-the-art AI-powered tutoring systems consider modeling students' emotions in this process.
-Our proposed system, \textit{MathBuddy}, aims to address this gap by leveraging multimodal interaction channels. \textit{MathBuddy} models one-on-one interactions between a student and a tutor in the domain of Mathematics.
+Our proposed system, \emph{MathBuddy}, aims to address this gap by leveraging multimodal interaction channels. \emph{MathBuddy} models one-on-one interactions between a student and a tutor in the domain of Mathematics.
 In this section, we provide a detailed breakdown of the system’s implementation process.